-FRANCES L. COTTON MEMORIAL SCHOLARSHIP was established by her family in her memory because of her deep love of Southwest Mississippi Community College to provide tuition to a full-time student.
+FRANCES L. COTTEN MEMORIAL SCHOLARSHIP was established by her family in her memory because of her deep love of Southwest Mississippi Community College to provide tuition to a full-time student.
 Priority will be given to women entering the ministry.

 GIS OILFIELD CONTRACTORS GENERAL SCHOLARSHIP was established by GIS Oilfield Contractors to provide tuition to full-time students enrolled at Southwest Mississippi Community College.
-The student must have a minimum GPA pf 2.5.